aws-cloudformation/cloudformation-resource-schema/README.md

 #### optionalPrefix/optionalSuffix

 Some properties can be updated by the downstream service teams and these properties could have a prefix/suffix or both once returned from the Read Handler.
-These metadata properties are strings which can be provided for a property and checked on drift to ensure the property is not drifted.
+These metadata properties are strings which can be provided for a property and checked on drift to ensure the property has not drifted.

 `optionalPrefix: "anyString"`
 `optionalSuffix: '"anyString"`